vicentefiguer0a/vicentefiguer0a/README.md

 <h1 align="left">Hi 👋, I'm Vicente Figueroa</h1>
 <h3 align="left">I'm currently a Full-Stack Development student @Codeup who has found a passion for coding.</h3>

-- ⚡ I’m currently learning about Junit Testing.
+- ⚡ I’m currently learning about MySQL.

 - 👨‍💻 All of my projects are available at vicentefiguer0a.github.io